 The Potential for Gastrodiplomacy

-The full acceptance of Arab-Palestinians within Israel is by no means imminent, however individual food choices and the consumption of Arab-Palestinian food is part of the gastrodiplomatic construction of a new civic space that can provide a dialogue between two distinct and polarised communities.
+As one of the world’s longest running and most controversial conflicts, involving the violent occupation of land and a growing number of Palestinian refugees, the culinary choices of individuals aimed at bringing two communities together is a very small step towards peace.
+However, individual food choices and the consumption of Arab-Palestinian food may be part of the gastrodiplomatic construction of a new civic space that can provide a dialogue between two distinct and polarised communities.
 Enthused by the notion of a common culinary identity, we can only hope that eventually this space will migrate from the kitchen to the public realm.

 Main photograph: Emmanuel DYAN